Mike Harris (rugby union): Club career

 After making his Queensland Reds debut in 2011, Harris was selected to fill the void of flyhalf after fellow Queensland Reds played Quade Cooper had succumbed to injury during the 2011 Rugby World Cup.
 Harris immediately made an impact as he broke the Super Rugby record for most consecutive goals (penalties, conversions etc.) with 24.
 He also broke John Eales' Queensland and Australian record for most goals in a game with 9 (7 penalties, 2 conversions).
 He became a viable kicking option for the Reds but suffered injury a few weeks later.
 In June 2012 he was selected to play his first test match against Scotland.
-In May 2014 it was announced that Harris would be joining the Melbourne Rebels for the 2015 and 2016 seasons.
+In May 2014, it was announced that Harris would be joining the Melbourne Rebels for the 2015 and 2016 seasons.

 On 16 March 2016, Harris travels to France to join with top club Lyon in the Top 14 on a two-year deal from the 2016–17 season.
 On 4 April 2018, Harris leaves France for Japan to join Toshiba Brave Lupus, in the Top League on a two-year deal from the 2018–19 season.

-On 2 July 2020, Harris returns to France with Top 14 rivals Pau on a two-year deal from the 2020-21 season.
+On 2 July 2020, Harris returned to France with Top 14 rivals Pau on a two-year deal from the 2020-21 season, where he played until 2023.